 His client list includes the City of Miami, Homestead, Pinecrest, South Miami, Virginia Gardens, North Miami Beach, Sweetwater, and Miami Springs, to name a few.
 In the private sector, he represents Hitachi, Wade Trim, ShotSpotter, Atkins, Motorola, Pro Champions, Groupe ADP, Siemens, Mitsubishi and Ygrene/PACE.
 His extensive lobbying experience at the highest level of local, county and the state has helped him contribute to the passage of numerous legislation.
 He has also secured funding for the municipalities he represents through the allocation of major infrastructure projects funding.
 During his time as director of the South Florida Water Management District, Regional Office, Mr. Fuentes was instrumental in securing funds for key water projects Miami-Dade county.

-In 2017 Mr. Fuentes was honored by the Greater Miami Chamber of Commerce with the International Governmental Relations Award for his work in continuing to build relationships Japan and Miami.
+In 2021, Jose was recognized by the LABA (Latin American Business Assn) as Lobbyist of Year.
+Additionally, Mr. Fuentes has received numerous recognitions including the International Governmental Relations Award by the Greater Miami Chamber of Commerce for his work in continuing to build relationships Japan and Miami.
 He has been honored by the Diabetes Association with the “Valor Award” for community service, and the South Florida Hispanic Chamber of Commerce with the “Annual Sunshine Award” as Public Official of the Year.
 He is included in Who’s Who of Asian Americans and has been featured on numerous occasions in The Miami Herald for his devotion to community service and for his pride in his Cuban/Japanese Heritage.
 He was a finalist for the Price Waterhouse Up & Comers Award.

 Mr. Fuentes’ family background is distinctly unique, he is of Cuban and Japanese descent.
 His mother and grandparents were interned in the Gila River Camps during WWII, a topic which he speaks to.
 Mr. Fuentes is an avid marathoner, having participated in over 37 marathons and 39 half marathons.